CLASSES

 3 Credit Hours, 3 Lecture hours

-PST 4811 - Special Topics
+PHIL 4811 - Special Topics

 Topics of interest not covered in the regular course offerings.